elastic/logstash/README.md

 ## Testing

 There are a few ways to run the tests.
-For development, using `bin/logstash rspec <some spec>` will suffice:
+For development, using `bin/logstash rspec <some spec>` will suffice, however you need to run ```bin/plugin install --development``` beforehand so you've all development dependencies installed.

+If everything goes as expected you will see an output like:

     % bin/logstash rspec spec/core/timestamp_spec.rb
     Using Accessor#strict_set for spec